-The diagnostic script suites all use NCL, and you will have the opportunity to run these as well.
+The diagnostic script suites all use NCL (except the ADF), and you will have the opportunity to run these as well.

 What are they?

 A set of NCL/python scripts that automatically generate a variety of different plots from model output files that are used to evaluate a simulation.